DPDK/dpdk/doc/guides/nics/mlx5.rst

    kernel network device will be added and cleaned up by the PMD when closing the device.
 In case of ungraceful program termination, some entries may remain present and should be removed manually by other means.

+- When Multi-Packet Rx queue is configured (``mprq_en``), a Rx packet can be externally attached to a user-provided mbuf with having EXT_ATTACHED_MBUF in ol_flags.
+As the mempool for the external buffer is managed by PMD, all the Rx mbufs must be freed before the device is closed.
+Otherwise, the mempool of the external buffers will be freed by PMD and the application which still holds the external buffers may be corrupted.

 Statistics
 ----------